mdforhadulislam/python-school-managment-app/README.md

 # School Management System Api
 ## API makes to use backend language python and nodejs
-this repo useing node js
+this repo useing row Python

 # Api All About feature